 2. File a legal complaint against the insurance company

-For example, if you have been injured and there is either no or not enough insurance to cover your expenses related to the accident, it may be time to hire a lawyer to help you file a lawsuit.
+For example, if you have been injured and there is either none or not enough insurance to cover your expenses related to the accident, it may be time to hire the best car accident lawyer you know to help you file a lawsuit.

-While the thought of filing a lawsuit against an insurance company can seem frightening to many people, it’s done quite often and quite successfully in Texas.
+While the thought of filing a lawsuit against an insurance company may seem daunting, it is a frequent and successful alternative in Texas.

-In many of these frustrating situations, you may be required to look to your own insurance company and policy for compensation for everything from medical expenses to fixing or replacing your damaged vehicle.
-This often happens when drivers are under-insured, forcing you to pay the difference of the damages incurred.
+In frustrating situations such as these, you may be required to look to your own insurance company’s policy for compensation.
+This usually covers everything from medical expenses to replacing your damaged vehicle.
+Oftentimes, this happens when drivers are under-insured, forcing you to pay the difference of the incurred damages.

-Recently, one of our clients was involved in a tragic accident when he was hit from the side by a person who ran a red light just outside of Houston.
-The careless driver had a minimum insurance policy that did not cover the full cost of the damages that our client suffered.
-His medical bills spiraled, enough that the insurer refused to pay based on their own unfaithful interpretation of the their driver’s policy.
-Our client’s family was devastated.
+Recently, one of our clients was hit from the side by a red light runner just outside of Houston.
+The negligent driver had a minimum insurance policy that did not cover the full cost of damages our client suffered.
+As a result, his medical bills spiraled, enough that the insurer refused to pay based on the interpretation of their driver’s policy.

-Another example of having to file a legal complaint against an insurer might be when your home is damaged and your insurance company refuses to pay.
-The insurance company may say that it’s outside of your policy limits or have a different interpretation of what you understood your policy to say.
-This can be devastating when your home needs repair.
+For instance, your home was damaged and now your insurance company refuses to cover the cost.
+The insurance company may claim that it’s outside of your policy limits or that they have a different interpretation of your policy.
+No matter what, they won’t help when your home desperately needs repair.

-- Keep all your receipts related to your expenses.
+Keep all your receipts related to your expenses.
+Keep every receipt that relates to your accident.
 This includes repairs to your property (home or auto), medical bills, doctor’s appointments, medical equipment, etc. Anything you purchase related to your claim is important to make a copy of and put in a file.